Anthropology Honor Society: Lambda Alpha Nu

 have a cumulative G.P.A. of 2.8

-Benefits of membership include the Lambda Alpha Journal, eligiblity to apply for grants and special recognition awards and acknowledgement of exceptional academic performance.
+Benefits of membership include the Lambda Alpha Journal, eligibility to apply for grants and special recognition awards and acknowledgment of exceptional academic performance.

 For information regarding membership, contact Dr. Heather Wholey.

 CURRENT MEMBERS: Log your activities here